 Discount levels will be capped to reflect any Capacity Reservation Charge that may be foregone if new services are operated.

 3.22 At the end of the discount period, the discount scheme will cease and a new application would need to be made in advance to secure any further continuation of discounts by way of a new discounting scheme.
-However, it is considered unlikely that discounts would be extended in this way as HS1 Ltd wishes to encourage the development of services that will be sustainable in the long run, rather than subsidise services that are unlikely ever to be profitable.
+However, it is considered unlikely that discounts would be extended in this way as LSPH wishes to encourage the development of services that will be sustainable in the long run, rather than subsidise services that are unlikely ever to be profitable.

 3.23 The terms of the discount may also include conditions on the TOC, such as: